 When should I submit an application?

 You should only submit an application for flood insurance when you are ready to purchase the policy.
-The online quote calculator (link) will provide you with a fully accurate indication of the premium.
+The online estimate calculator will provide you with a fully accurate indication of the premium.
 If the indicated premium is acceptable, only then will you complete the online application.

-How can I cancel my Private Market Flood policy?
+How can I cancel a Private Market Flood policy?

 Similarly to an NFIP policy, the Private Market Flood policy can only be canceled for twenty-one distinct reasons.
 A full list reasons and their procedures can be found here.
 Multi-year policies should refer to Section C of the cancellation guidelines for special multi-year policy cancellation procedures and provisions.

 Does Private Market Flood write insurance in low-risk flood zones like zone B, C or X?